LSIND/intro-to-python3-analysis/README.md

 | 505     | 08/10/2019 7:11   PM (Sa) |        |
 | ...     | ...                       | ...    |

-- counts the number of not operated trains (column Act Dp is empty) and prints the number of not operated trains by day of the week;
+- counts the number of not operated trains (column *Act Dp* is empty) and prints the number of not operated trains by day of the week using the module *collections*;
+   `from collections import Counter`
 - counts the number of departed trains, on time departures, late departures and next day departures.

 The folder also includes depsalem.txt file with a set of [train departures](https://juckins.net/amtrak_status/archive/html/history.php) from Salem in period 09/01/2018 - 09/01/2019.